Do you like designing new computer networks and enjoy technical work? If yes, a career as a Network Architect could be perfect for you.

-Include only the most relevant skills for the job you are applying for and categorize them by type
+Include only the most relevant skills for the job you are applying for and categorise them by type

 Avoid overuse of technical terms in your resume and make it simple and easy to understand

-Once you have created your resume, you can apply to jobs on online job boards and online forums for IT professionals.
+Once you have created your resume, you can apply on online job search portals and online forums for IT professionals.